crf8472/libarcstk/BUILD.md

 During early development stage, I tended to mess up the includes.
 So for mere personal use, I configured a workflow for reviewing the includes.
 CMake brings some support for Google's tool [include-what-you-use][1].
-If you have installed this tool, you can instruct CMake to use it:
+If you have installed this tool, you can use CMake to call it on the project:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug -DIWYU=ON ..
 	$ cmake --build .
 2>iwuy.txt